Fleid/fleid.github.io/_posts/2020-01-24-azure-devops-keyvault.md

 With the variable group `myDefaultVariableGroup` **not** linked to KeyVault, holding the variable `normalVariable`.
 Also with the variable `localVariable`.

 #### Inherited Env : YAML experience

+For Inline and File script the syntax is similar : `$env:normalVariable` (as in `Write-Host "Inherited ENV from normal VG: $env:normalVariable"`)

 ```YAML